Udit-Jindal/Shippable-Assignment/README.txt

 This API could be made more generic.
 Also error handling at various points is missing.
 This should have been handled more efficiently.

+The code is hosted on AWS.
+Below is the URL.

 URL:-- http://52.74.46.210/Shippable-Assignment/index.html